Research

 Bayesian Networks, Multi-Belief Networks and Belief Polarization

-Bayesian networks are a a type of probabilistic graphical model that uses Bayesian inference for probability computations.
+Bayesian networks are a type of probabilistic graphical model that uses Bayesian inference for probability computations.
 They have seen widespread use in a number of fields including computer science, cognitive science, and philosophy.
 They offer a valuable tool to represent the complex inferential structure of beliefs.
 Notably, Bayesian networks provide a setting in which many rational belief polarization can naturally arise.
 The beliefs of agents move apart, even for ideally rational agents who update on precisely the same evidence.
 My research has focused on studying the phenomenon both between pairs of agents, and in a social setting, on networks of many agents.

 The Significance of Haag's Theorem in the Foundations of Quantum Field Theory